DavidRommel/Portfolio/Sheath_Name_Checker/README.md

 # Sheath Name Checker
 ## Overview of macro
-A significant part of my time when I worked at Spectrum was spent quality checking other designers' projects.
+A significant part of my time when I worked at Charter Communications was spent quality checking other designers' projects.
 Fiber-To-The-Home projects in particular required a lot of time to check due to their scale.
 Many of these projects would consist of designing all of the plant for several hundred customers.
 The splice enclosures and fiber sheaths had a